How to visit Bagamoyo

 - Enjoy the Kaole ruins tour

-- Visit Bagamoyo Stone Town tour
+- Visit the Bagamoyo Stone Town tour

 - Visits to Caravanserai Museum

-- Enjoy Crocodiles farm tour
+- Enjoy the Crocodiles farm tour

-- Visit Mangrove forest tour
+- Visit the Mangrove forest tour

 - Practise Fishing with local fishermen

-- Visit Ngome kongwe
+- Visit Ngome Kongwe

 - Enjoy Marine tours

-- Take a tour of the Old port
+- Take a tour of the Old Port

 - Enjoy the white sand beach